DHTMLX/docs-todolist/docs/guides/stylization.md

 # Stylization

-Stylize any part of the DHTMLX To Do List interface to meet your project requirements.
-The library provides a wide range of CSS variables.
-The To Do List exposes **two** types of CSS variables:
+Style any part of the DHTMLX To Do List interface.
+The library exposes **two** types of CSS variables:

 - variables related to the To Do List style
 - variables related to the WX library style (font, icons, checkboxes, and other common elements)